What is the Best Camera Setting for Product Photography?

 2. Use Manual Mode

-I have experimented with almost all the settings for a commercial photoshoot and found out something interesting.
+I have experimented with almost all the settings for a commercial photo shoot and found something interesting.
 Guess what?

 The manual mode of the camera works best for product photography.
 So, I would like you to recommend using this mode during camera adjustment while shooting.